Temporary outdoor commercial uses (Use Agreement and Guidelines)

 For more information concerning the application process for permits, licences and zoning please contact the Community Infrastructure and Development Division at 250-550-3634.

-When applying for a business license, these considerations should be addressed prior to the leasing or purchasing of property for a business.
+When applying for a business licence, these considerations should be addressed prior to the leasing or purchasing of property for a business.

 Please contact the Community Infrastructure and Development Services Division to ensure that the property is appropriate for the business you are planning.
 Staff will verify that the Zoning District in which the property is situated will allow the particular business type, that appropriate parking is available on site (if required by Zoning), and any other considerations.